Ian Granstra:

 Officials quickly determined the incident was no accident when an evacuated passenger found a note lying in the vast terrain.
 The letter, titled “Indictment of the ATF and the FBI,” contained several anti-government statements, specifically referencing the 1992 siege at Ruby Ridge, Idaho, and the 1993 catastrophe at Waco, Texas.
 Three more notes were also found; all were signed “Sons of the Gestapo.”

-The bombing of the Alfred P. Murrah Federal Building in Oklahoma City had occurred four-and-a-half months previously.
+The bombing of the Alfred P. Murrah Federal Building in Oklahoma City had occurred six months previously.
 Ruby Ridge and Waco had also fueled Timothy McVeigh’s ire.
 Authorities feared a related anti-government group had carried out another incident of domestic terrorism.

 Derailment in the Desert